sholokhovalexey/active-noise-control/README.md

 ```math
 \mathrm{RA}(\mathrm{dB}) = 10 \log_{10} \frac{\mathrm{PSD}_\text{on}}{\mathrm{PSD}_\text{off}} \approx 10 \log_{10} |S|^2
 ```
-Any significant discrepancies between the $∣S∣$ predicted by the optimization process and the experimentally measured RA can point to inaccuracies in the SP model used for design, unmodeled non-linearities, or limitations imposed by the controller's implementation (*e.g.*, quantization effects, processing delay).
+Any significant discrepancies between the $|S|$ predicted by the optimization process and the experimentally measured RA can point to inaccuracies in the SP model used for design, unmodeled non-linearities, or limitations imposed by the controller's implementation (*e.g.*, quantization effects, processing delay).

 Below is a result of running ANC system simulation.